AJPort-DataEngineer/order-data-etl-pipeline-aws/README.md

 📍 Based in Dallas, TX
 🎓 B.S. in Cybersecurity / Information Assurance
 💼 Open to data engineering, cloud, or analytics roles
-🌐 Portfolio: [Insert Portfolio URL]
-🔗 LinkedIn: [Insert LinkedIn URL]
+🔗 LinkedIn: www.linkedin.com/in/ajahne-austin-90576715a
-📧 Contact: [Insert Email Address]
+📧 Contact: austinaj9@gmail.com

 order-data-etl-pipeline-aws
 End-to-end serverless data pipeline on AWS using Python, S3, Glue, Athena, Lambda, and QuickSight